Privacy Notice - CIL and S.106 Agreements

 We will keep your information for as long as it is required by us or other regulatory bodies in order to comply with legal and regulatory requirements or for other operational reasons.

-Planning Applications and associated documents, including those in relation so S106 agreements and CIL, are held as a public register as required by the Development Management Procedure Order 2015.
-The register must be kept indefinitely and is stored in our secure document systems.
+Planning Applications and associated documents, including those in relation to S106 agreements and CIL, are held as a public register as required by the Development Management Procedure Order 2015.
+The register must be kept indefinitely and is stored in our secure document management systems.
 This register is also published on our website.
-However, we hold CIL documentation containing any personal information as confidential, as is therefore not subject to general public access.
+Personal details such as your telephone number and email address will be removed but your name and address, and any other information as required to be published by statute or legislation will form part of the statutory planning register.